← Back to Industries

 Analyze the Data

 One of the best features of My Hours is the ability to generate comprehensive reports, giving you access to a wealth of information.
-And, this is where you can spot those trends and patterns to use for creating efficiencies.

 The dashboard report is perfect for gaining a snapshot of where you have spent time.
 Presented in easy-to-interpret graphs, this simple overview provides time spent by day, week, and month.